Is Jordan on your bucket list?

 Church of St George

-We then headed to Food Basket Restaurant, a cosy and welcoming spot popular with both locals and visitors.
-The owners - a husband-and-wife team - make a real effort to personally greet their guests.
-The wife (whose name I’ll get!) even served the maqlouba herself - a delicious vegetarian version of Jordan’s national dish, made with rice, vegetables, and traditionally chicken.
+We then headed to Hikayet Sitti, a cosy and welcoming spot popular with both locals and visitors.
+The owners – a husband-and-wife team make a real effort to personally greet their guests.
+Elias made sure we had the best table and Ferial even served the Maqlouba herself - a delicious vegetarian version of Jordan’s national dish, made with rice, vegetables, and traditionally chicken.
 Before that, we enjoyed a mezze spread of five different dishes.
 The flavours were fresh and authentic, and we heard that they’re about to publish their first cookbook.
-I’ve decided that from now on, all our clients will have lunch here and receive a copy of the book - it’s a wonderful keepsake.

-We stayed at Petra Moon Hotel, a comfortable 3–4 star option in Wadi Musa, just a short walk from the Petra Visitor Centre.
-Moving forward, I’ll recommend staying near the entrance unless guests insist on something more remote like the Hyatt Zaman in Taybeh.
-While the Hyatt is beautiful and offers incredible views, it’s not ideal for short stays due to the need for taxis every time you want to visit the site.
+We stayed at the Petra Moon Hotel, a comfortable 4-star option in Wadi Musa, just a short walk from the Petra Visitor Centre.
+For those seeking a 5-star experience, the Mövenpick or Petra Moon Luxury Hotel are excellent choices.
+Another luxury option, the Hyatt Zaman, is beautifully designed and offers incredible views.
+However, it's not ideal for short stays, as you’ll need a taxi every time you want to visit the site.

-My top pick would still be the Petra Guesthouse, located right at the gate and home to the Cave Bar - reputedly the oldest bar in the world, set in a 2,000-year-old Nabatean tomb.
+My favourite hotel is still the Petra Guesthouse, located right at the gate and home to the Cave Bar - reputedly the oldest bar in the world, set in a 2,000-year-old Nabatean tomb.
 You can’t get more atmospheric than that.

 Petra by Night, lit by candles